 "That and the big knife you insist on carrying every where with you."

-Fury watched as the team left, still bickering amongst them as if they didn't just mouth off to a collection of the most powerful people in the nation.
+Fury watched as the team left, still bickering amongst themselves as if they didn't just mouth off to a collection of the most powerful people in the nation.
 As soon as they were gone, Nick turned a reproachful eye on the still silent screens.

 "In case you were wondering, messing with them is a dumb ass idea.
 Really wouldn't recommend trying that again."